silvestrue/silvestru-it/index.md

     subtitle: >-
       Helping you get more leads, convert them and upsell them with effective sales copy and strategy
-    content: >
-      Click either of these *cool* looking buttons.
-I'm partial to the *ebony* one myself.
     actions:
       - label: View Services
         url: /services